 Prices and consumer prices received increased attention through 2022 and 2023 after inflation rates soared around the world following the COVID-19 pandemic and the Russian invasion of Ukraine.
 The pandemic disrupted supply chains around the world and it took months for these to re-establish when demand started to increase again.
 Furthermore, the no-covid policy oft he world's largest exporter China meant that production was shut down for weeks, further spurring the inflation.
 When Russia's President Vladimir Putin decided to invade Ukraine in February 2022, this caused food and especially electricity and gas prices to increase sharply.

-A price is defined as the amount of money that has to be given up in exchange for a certain quantity of goods or services.
-Prices have always been an important issue to consumers.
-In recent years however, since the rise of the internet, the importance of prices has changed significantly.
+In recent years , since the rise of the internet, the perception of prices has changed significantly.
 While price information used to be limited geographically, consumers are now subject to almost complete price transparency.
-It is now common for consumers to go to a store, pick something out and then compare prices on their Smartphone before making a purchase.
+It is not uncommon for consumers to go to a store, pick something out and then compare prices on their Smartphone before making a purchase.

 On a national level, price changes are observed with the help of price indices.
 These indices are usually compiled based on a fixed basket of goods and services and allow to track price changes over time.
 The most important price indices are the Consumer Price Index (CPI), the Producer Price Index (PPI) and the Wholesale Price Index.
 They are regularly published on a national level and are followed closely by the broad public.

 Consumer Price Index (CPI) and Producer Price Index (PPI)